Saturday, April 9, 2016

 They came down from above and, lived naked on this small island.

-The figured, it would be a good idea, to store some food, in case the supply got cut off, someday.
+They figured it would be a good idea, to store some food, in case the supply got cut off.

 Once they started stashing rice cakes, the daily delivery suddenly stopped.